For the true vanilla lover. Be sure to use fresh vanilla beans to capture the intense flavor.

 Pinch of salt

 1 whole vanilla bean, halved and seeds scraped

 5 large egg yolks

-5. Pour the mixture into the mixing bowl of the Cuisinart® Ice Cream and Gelato Maker fitted with the ice cream paddle.
-Turn unit on, set Timer and press Start.
-Let mix until thickened, about 40 minutes.
+4. Turn on the Cuisinart® ice cream maker; pour the mixture into the frozen freezer bowl and let mix until thickened, about 20 minutes.
 The ice cream will have a soft, creamy texture.
-If a firmer consistency is desired, transfer to an airtight container and place in freezer for about 2 hours.
+If a firmer consistency is desired, transfer the ice cream to an airtight container and place in freezer for about 2 hours.
 Remove from freezer about 15 minutes before serving.